Washington Politics Could Be About To Enter A 'Post-Apocalyptic' Phase

 Democrats are hoping to persuade Utah's Mitt Romney, who has been a vocal opponent of Trump's, to do the same.
 But that leaves them one vote short.

-Their hopes for a fourth got a little dimmer on Sunday when retiring Tennessee Sen. Lamar Alexander sided with McConnell.
+Their hopes for a fourth got a little dimmer on Sunday when retiring Sen. Lamar Alexander of Tennessee sided with McConnell.
 He said he would have no problem voting for a Trump nominee as long as he or she is intelligent and of good "character" and "temperament."

 "We have arrows in our quiver"